danielballan/website-beta/projects.md

 storage.
 The Python user interface may be maintained longer still, depending on the need.

+### Event-model

+**Lifecycle** Stable.

+This defines the schemas of the Bluesky document model.
+It provides convenience functions for manipulating documents and building utilities that consume them.

+### Ophyd (original)

+**Lifecycle:** Stable, open to bug-fixes, unlikely to receive new features.
+Expect long-term support.

+Although Ophyd-Async is receiving most of the new development attention, Ophyd is expected to be maintained and supported for the full lifecycle of the bluesky project.
+There are thousands of instances of ophyd devices at multiple facilities.
+It would be require a significant effort to convert these, so NSLS-II is committed to continue to maintain Ophyd even if most new deployments adopt Ophyd-Async.

+### Ophyd-Async

+**Lifecycle:** Approaching maturity, still undergoing rapid development.
+Expected to stabilize and receive long term support.

+This is a separate re-implementation of Ophyd, with a distinct design that incorporates lessons from a decade of running Ophyd and employs Python language features that were not available when Ophyd was implemented.

 ### Tiled

 **Lifecycle**: Approaching maturity.
 Expect to stabilize and receive long-term